vsoch/vsoch.github.io/_posts/2018/2018-08-16-opensource-art.md

 If not, I hope that you are inspired to build, create, and dream. :) This general framework has utility beyond visual enjoyment and extends to quality analysis, science, and streaming, living data science.

+> This post is dedicated to Natacha Villamia Sochat